sandorbence/cs50/capstone/README.md

-# Recipes capstone project
+# RecipesCapstone Project

-## About the application
+## About the Application

 The recipes project is a recipe sharing web application.
 Users can
 * Access all uploaded recipes that contain ingredients, listed allergens and the preparation of the meal